How to choose an impartial financial adviser in Ireland

 th Jan 2017 |

 A financial adviser is an individual that is professionally qualified to give you financial planning advice.
-However, some financial advisers are restricted in the areas for which they are qualified to advise, while others are qualified to cover the full remit of Mortgage Protection, Life Insurance, Pensions, Investments and Savings advice.
+However, some financial advisers are restricted in the areas for which they are qualified to advise, while others are qualified to cover the full remit of Mortgage Protection, Life Insurance, Income Protection, Pensions, Investments and Savings advice.

 How to choose a financial Adviser

 In the republic of Ireland, a fully qualified financial adviser, will hold the letters QFA (qualified financial adviser) or CFP Chartered Financial Planner.